Detection of Multiband Lensed Gravitational Waves from Dark Matter Halos with Deep Learning: Introduction

-Building on previous studies, this work proposes a deep learning framework for identifying lensed GWs from binary neutron star (BNS) under multiband observations.
-The framework uses an improved residual convolutional neural network to perform end to end classification of time domain waveforms in detector noise.
-Two experimental sets were designed.
-The first used a unified dataset spanning a signal to noise ratio (SNR) range of 5–100 to train models for single detectors ET, DECIGO, and a multiple detector framework (ET+DECIGO), to investigate the performance improvement achieved through multiband observations.
-The second divided the data into five SNR intervals to examine performance dependence on SNR.
-These findings demonstrate that multiband observations significantly enhance the detection and classification of lensed GWs in noisy environments, and highlight their potential for precise automated recognition in future multiband observations.
+Building on previous studies, this work proposes a deep learning framework for identifying lensed gravitational waves from binary neutron star (BNS) systems under multiband observations.
+The framework employs a residual convolutional neural network to perform end-to-end classification of time-domain waveforms in detector noise.
+Two experimental sets are designed.
+The first constructs single-detector models for the ET and the DECIGO, as well as a joint multiband model (ET+DECIGO), in order to compare classification performance under different observational configurations and evaluate the benefits of multiband observations.
+The second divides the impact parameter interval $y \in [0,1]$ into five equal-width bins to investigate the dependence of model performance on the lensing geometry.
+The results show that multiband observations significantly improve the identification of lensed gravitational waves and effectively reduce confusion among different lens models, indicating that multiband data fusion provides an efficient approach for automated recognition of lensed signals in future gravitational-wave observations.

 The paper is structured as follows.
 Section~\ref{sec:Introduction} outlines the scientific motivation and background.
-Section~\ref{sec:Theoretical Framework} introduces the theoretical framework of lensed GWs and data generation.
-Section~\ref{sec:Detector Configuration and Noise Modeling} describes the detector configuration and noise modeling.
+Section~\ref{sec:Theoretical Framework} introduces the theoretical framework of lensed gravitational waves and the associated signal modeling.
+Section~\ref{sec:Detector Configuration and Noise Modeling} describes the detector configurations and noise modeling.
 Section~\ref{sec:Dataset Construction and Simulation Setup} presents the dataset construction and simulation setup.
 Section~\ref{sec:Deep Learning Architecture and Training Strategy} details the deep learning architecture and training strategy.
-Section~\ref{sec:Results and Analysis} reports the results and analyses under different detector configurations and SNR.
+Section~\ref{sec:Results and Analysis} reports the classification results under different detector configurations and analyzes the dependence of model performance on the impact parameter $y$.
 Section~\ref{sec:Conclusion and Outlook} concludes with a summary and future outlook.